cookie-status/cookie-status-dev/content/edge/_index.md

 ### Same-org mitigation

-If two domain sare owned and operated by the same company, Edge introduces a mitigation where tracking prevention is relaxed when one such domain requests resources from the other.
+If two domains are owned and operated by the same company, Edge introduces a mitigation where tracking prevention is relaxed when one such domain requests resources from the other.

 {{% notice info %}}